Enter your ZIP to find local pros.

 Gutter Pitch

-One reason why it’s important to hire a professional to install your new gutters is to ensure the gutters have the proper pitch when attached to your home’s fascia.
-Gutters don’t sit perfectly level to the ground.
-Instead, each section is slightly sloped to ensure all the water in the trough flows toward the downspouts.
+It’s important to hire a professional to install your gutters so they have the right pitch when attached to your home.
+Gutters are not level; each section is slightly sloped so water flows toward the downspouts.

 When to Consider Custom Gutter Sizes

-Most homes in the U.S. use standard gutter sizes—5-inch K-style or 6-inch half-round gutters.
-But if you have a large home, a steeply pitched roof, or live in an area with frequent heavy rain, you may need to go bigger.
+Most homes in the U.S. use standard gutter sizes like 5-inch K-style or 6-inch half-round gutters.
+But if your home is large, has a steep roof, or you get a lot of heavy rain, you might need bigger gutters.

-Custom-sized gutters, such as 7-inch or even 8-inch options, are designed to handle much larger volumes of water.
-This is especially important in areas with high maximum rainfall intensity—the amount of rain that can fall in a five-minute period, measured in inches per hour.
-For example, Houston can see up to 5.93 inches per hour, while Park City, Utah, averages closer to 1.54 inches per hour.
+Custom-sized gutters, like 7-inch or 8-inch options, can handle much more water.
+This matters most in places with high maximum rainfall intensity, which is the amount of rain that can fall in five minutes, measured in inches per hour.
+For example, Houston can get up to 5.93 inches per hour, while Park City, Utah, gets about 1.54 inches per hour.

 You can look up rainfall intensity data for your area using resources from the National Oceanic and Atmospheric Administration (NOAA).